codenomdev/midtrans-sample-data/README.md

 This is the Midtrans Sample Data for CodeIgniter 4.

 ### Requirements
-You need the Midtrans library from Codenom, you can see it in the following repository: (Midtrans CodeIgniter 4)[https://github.com/codenomdev/codeigniter4-midtrans].
+You need the Midtrans library from Codenom, you can see it in the following repository: [Midtrans CodeIgniter 4](https://github.com/codenomdev/codeigniter4-midtrans).

 ## Installation
 * Use composer ``` composer require codenom/midtrans-sample-data ```

 ## Configuration
-The settings you can see in (Configuration)[https://github.com/codenomdev/codeigniter4-midtrans#configuration]
+The settings you can see in [Configuration](https://github.com/codenomdev/codeigniter4-midtrans#configuration)

 ## Features
 * Checkout with SNAP: ``` http://<base_url>/midtrans/snap ```